How Thompson’s Point is Turning a Railroad Graveyard Into Portland’s Next Big Development

 Phased Development in Action

-This residential project represents one phase of Thompson’s Point’s ongoing evolution.
-The development team continues balancing historic preservation with new construction, creating a district honoring Portland’s railroad heritage while meeting contemporary housing demands.
+This residential project marks another phase in Thompson’s Point’s steady evolution.
+The team continues balancing historic preservation with new construction, shaping a district that respects Portland’s railroad legacy while responding to current housing demand.
+It’s a phased approach well-suited to complex sites, where each step builds on prior infrastructure, lessons learned, and momentum.

 Reduce structure costs with our risk-free peer review.